 - When we say that a vector is "aligned" with another vector, we mean that the angular separation between the two vectors is zero. - We use the terms "defining a frame" and "specifying a frame" interchangeably.
-Both refer to creating a frame definition in a frame kernel. - The term "API" stands for "Application Programming Interface."
-This term refers to the set of SPICE routines that are intended to be called directly by SPICE-based programs. - The notation indicates a frame rotation of theta radians about axis n, where n is one of {1, 2, 3}.
-This transformation rotates vectors by - theta radians about axis n.
+Both refer to creating a frame definition in a frame kernel. - The term "API" stands for Application Programming Interface.
+This refers to the set of SPICE routines that are intended to be called directly by SPICE-based programs. - The notation indicates a frame rotation of theta radians (unless other units are specified) about axis n, where n is one of {1, 2, 3}.
+This transformation rotates vectors by -theta radians about axis n.